Equestrian statue of the Duke of Wellington, Hyde Park Corner

-An equestrian statue of the Duke of Wellington stands on the north side of Hyde Park Corner, London.
+An equestrian statue of Arthur Wellesley, 1st Duke of Wellington, stands on the north side of Hyde Park Corner, London.
 The open space in which it stands, now the centre of a large roundabout, was once called Wellington Place.

 Description and history

 The statue portrays the Iron Duke on a campaign, mounted on his horse Copenhagen, with all hooves planted on the ground.
 It was executed in bronze by the sculptor Joseph Boehm and unveiled in 1888.
 The figures at the corners of the pedestal representative British soldiers, a Grenadier, a Scottish Highlander, an Irish Dragoon and a Welsh Fusilier.
 Wellington has a telescope in his right hand.

 The statue faces Apsley House, which was Wellington's London home.